Ownistic/claude-desktop-linux-appimage/README.md

 # Usage

+## Download Pre-built AppImage

+You can download the latest pre-built AppImage from the [Releases](https://github.com/Ownistic/claude-desktop-linux-appimage/releases) page.

+## Build Locally

 To build an AppImage for Claude Desktop on Linux (Fedora, Ubuntu, Arch Linux, etc.):

 1. Clone this repository: